litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 This combines the forall fact matching mechanism with the `or` elimination strategy: Litex first matches the forall pattern to extract the relevant `or` statement for the specific variable, then uses elimination to prove the desired equality.

 ## Summary

 Equality (`=`) is the most fundamental proposition in mathematics and Litex.
 All other propositions depend on equality for their definition and verification.
 Equality enables symbols that are literally different to have the same meaning, allowing substitution in any context.

-Litex verifies equality through a five-step process:
+Litex verifies equality through a six-step process:

 1. **Numeric Simplification**: If both sides are numeric expressions, simplify and compute them (using string matching, not floating-point arithmetic).